 For many people, log homes conjure feelings of peace, relaxation and nature.
 A residence constructed out of tree logs has a rustic quality with rugged imperfections.
 This natural-style living appeals to those who want a bit more character and are willing to take on the challenge of a DIY project.
 Continue reading

 The first thing most people think about when asked about roofing is plain old asphalt shingles.
 They are the most common choice in the United States.
 To a log cabin lover, asphalt shingles are about as exciting as vinyl siding.
+More people are considering metal roofs when buying log cabin kits.
 Continue reading

 You can recognize an A-frame log cabin by its triangular roof that resembles the letter “A.” Even though they have been around for centuries, A-frames became increasingly prevalent in the mid-1950’s through the 1970’s.
 Their popularity grew especially as vacation homes.
 The numerous benefits of A-frame cabins explain why they are still sought after today.
 Continue reading